-In Massachusetts, the Company is in the process of acquiring Nature's Remedy of Massachusetts, Inc. and certain of its affiliates (collectively, "Nature's Remedy"), a vertically-integrated single state operator in Massachusetts.
-Nature's Remedy currently operates two retail dispensaries, in Millbury, MA and Tyngsborough, MA, and a 50,000 sq. ft. cultivation and production facility in Lakeville, MA with approximately 19,500 sq. ft. of high-quality indoor flower canopy and state-of-the-art extraction and manufacturing capabilities (the "Lakeville Facility").
+In Massachusetts, the Company acquired Nature's Remedy, a vertically-integrated single state operator in Massachusetts.
+Nature's Remedy operates two retail dispensaries, in Millbury, MA and Tyngsborough, MA, and a 50,000 sq. ft. cultivation and production facility in Lakeville, MA with approximately 22,000 sq. ft. of high-quality indoor flower canopy and state-of-the-art extraction and manufacturing capabilities (the "Lakeville Facility").
 Currently, the 50,000 sq. ft.
-Lakeville Facility's flower canopy encompasses approximately 19,500 sq. ft., which Nature's Remedy expects to expand to approximately 31,000 sq. ft. during the second half of 2021.
-Current flower production at the Lakeville Facility is approximately 6,800 lbs. / year, which, as part of the expected expansion, Nature's Remedy could increase to approximately 11,000 lbs. / year based on 31,000 sq. ft. of canopy.
+Lakeville Facility's flower canopy encompasses approximately 19,500 sq. ft., which Nature's Remedy expanded to approximately 33,000 sq. ft. by the end of 2021.
+Current flower production at the Lakeville Facility is approximately 9,000 lbs./year, which was part of the expected expansion.
+Nature's Remedy could increase to approximately 21,000 lbs./ year based on approximately 33,000 sq. ft. of canopy.
 Nature's Remedy is also evaluating further expansion opportunities in the existing Lakeville industrial complex and/or on ten acres of land owned by Nature's Remedy in Grafton, MA.
 The Lakeville Facility could potentially accommodate an additional 18,000 to 20,000 sq. ft. of flower canopy through the expansion into approximately 26,000 sq. ft. of adjacent space in the existing building.
-In Grafton, MA, Nature's Remedy has a Host Community Agreement in place with the city and recently received a provisional cultivation license from the Commonwealth.
+In Grafton, MA, Nature's Remedy has a Host Community Agreement in place with the city and received a provisional cultivation license from the Commonwealth.
 The ten acres of land in Grafton, MA could potentially accommodate a 35,000 to 40,000 sq. ft. new facility with approximately 18,000 sq. ft. of flower canopy.
 These expansions are subject to business evaluations and needs, and receipt of applicable regulatory approvals.
+The Company incurred approximately \$3 million of capital expenditures from October 1, 2021, through December 31, 2021 related to the Nature's Remedy expansions.